vinlin24/cs35l-notebooks/week9.md

     return sqrt(x*x + y*y)
 ```

-One approach for the translated form can be some symbol table with symbols pointing to tree structures, which are representations of the source code divided into elementary parts, like the function time, the arguments, the return expression, etc.
+One approach for the translated form can be some symbol table with symbols pointing to tree structures, which are representations of the source code divided into elementary parts, like the function name, the arguments, the return expression, etc.

 The interpreter will then walk through the data structure and evaluate the nodes.
 It's as if the source code of the interpreter has some kind of function like: